-Level 3, in which the review identifies multiple compexities risks or new ethical challenges which have not been commonly seen in research practice previously or fully explored within established pathways of ethical reflection and require careful peer exploration of design and methdology to ensure safety of researchers and research participants, partners and data.
+Level 3, in which the review identifies multiple complexities risks or new ethical challenges which have not been commonly seen in research practice previously or fully explored within established pathways of ethical reflection and require careful peer exploration of design and methodology to ensure safety of researchers and research participants, partners and data.

 In the case of applications assessed as Level 3, an ad hoc Research Ethics Subcommittee will be required prior to ethics approval being granted.